dmrom7/geogbrowns/content/event/2022-02-26-Browns_social_pingpong_tournament/index.md

 ## Ping Pong Tournament

-In the reconsiliation with our ping pong table, we are organazing a ping pong tournament in Browns common room.
-Anobody is welcomed to join us either as a player or as an auidience.
-The best player will gain the title of **Browns ping-pong champion** for the the 2022 year, and recieves sweet prize.
+In the reconciliation with our ping pong table, we are organizing a ping pong tournament in Browns common room.
+Anybody is welcomed to join us either as a player or as an audience.
+The best player will gain the title of **Browns ping-pong champion** for the 2022 year, and receives sweet prize.

 Schedule: